Albert-Gao/auto-zustand-selectors-hook/README.md

 const useStore = createSelectorFunctions(useStoreBase);

 // use it like this!
-// .use.blahblah is a pre-generated selector, yeah! const TestComponent = () => {
+// useStore.use.blah is a pre-generated selector, yeah! const TestComponent = () => {
   const bears = useStore.use.bears();
   const increase = useStore.use.increase();